dsheng1026/paper-CEE2025-HeatStress-DisplayItems/README.md

 This repository includes an R project (R codes, functions, and data) for generating key figures in the paper:

-**Omitting labor responses to heat stress underestimates future climate impact on agriculture**
+**Omitting labor responses underestimates the effects of future heat stress on agriculture**

 Di Sheng*, Xin Zhao*, James A. Edmonds, Pralit Patel, Stephanie T. Morris, Brian C. O’Neill, Claudia Tebaldi, Marshall A. Wise